 Full Fiscal Autonomy is a constitutional arrangement in which instead of receiving a block grant from the UK Exchequer as at present, the Scottish Parliament would receive all taxation levied in Scotland; it would be responsible for most spending in Scotland but make payments to the UK government to cover Scotland’s share of the cost of providing certain UK-wide services, including at least defence and foreign relations.
 Furthermore, full fiscal autonomy would provide the maximum opportunity to apply the full range of tax policies in Scotland, including business taxes (like corporation tax), taxes on employment (like income tax), environmental taxes (like the climate change levy) and taxes on consumption (like fuel duty).

-LVT replacing Council Tax/Business Rates/Stamp Duty on unimproved land
+Land Value Taxation replacing Council Tax/Business Tax/Stamp Duty on unimproved Land

 Business rates have enjoyed a particularly high profile during lockdown which has seen extended relief for tens of thousands of businesses as they struggle to survive.
 Whilst the calls for reform have never gone away, it has become even more relevant as businesses face up to the reality of surviving post-furlough and existing tax holidays cease.